 Figure 7: Protocols of sarcomere length dependencies of Tpassive (A) and Tactive (B).
 Passive tension and active tension were calculated in a single cardiomyocyte at a sarcomere length of 1.8 µm to 2.3 µm.
 Please click here to view a larger version of this figure.

-Figure 8: Representative results for cardiomyocytes mechanically isolated from fresh ("Fresh") and frozen myocardial samples ("Frozen") as well as from collagenase digested heart (modified Laggendorf thecnique) with posterior permeabilization with Triton ("Collag+Triton").
-Values of (A) Total tension, (B) Active Tension and (C) Pasisve Tension from cardiomyocytes activated with pCa 4.5 solution at a sarcomere length of ≈2.2 µm.
+Figure 8: Representative results for cardiomyocytes mechanically isolated from fresh ("Fresh") and frozen myocardial samples ("Frozen") as well as from collagenase digested heart (modified Langgendorf technique) with posterior permeabilization with Triton (“Collag+Triton”).
+Values of (A) Total tension, (B) Active Tension and (C) Passive Tension from cardiomyocytes activated with pCa 4.5 solution at a sarcomere length of ≈2.2 µm.
 (D) Calcium sensitivity curve and the respective values for (E) pCa50 and (F) nHill.
 (G) Residual Force and (H) ktr values calculated at maximum activation solution (pCa 4.5).
 Please click here to view a larger version of this figure.